JoaoVictor-C/JoaoVictor-C/README.md

 </p>

 <p align="left">
-  If you want to talk to me, don't hesitate to send me a message: fffjv2006@gmail.com or joaovictorsilva@aluno.senai.br.
+  If you want to talk to me, don't hesitate to send me a message: joaoc_silva22@hotmail.com
 </p>

 <hr>